arnodelorme/wp15/usecase-2.4/README.md

 # SIESTA - work package 15 - use case 2.4

-This implements the [Event-Related Potential](https://en.wikipedia.org/wiki/Event-related_potential) or ERP analysis of 'classical' [ElectroEncephalography](https://en.wikipedia.org/wiki/Electroencephalography) research paradigms.
+This implements the [Event-Related Potential](https://en.wikipedia.org/wiki/Event-related_potential) (ERP) analysis of 'classical' [ElectroEncephalography](https://en.wikipedia.org/wiki/Electroencephalography) research paradigms.
 This represents a very common type of biomedical data.
 The data are simple enough, allow automated data processing, and follows the BIDS standard.

+The pipeline is expected to be executed on a Linux computer, although it might also work on macOS or Windows.

 ## Input data